ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 .. note::

-  Important Note: Keep in mind that a ROS 2 executable might contain multiple nodes.
+  Keep in mind that a ROS 2 executable might contain multiple nodes.
   The ``--prefix`` approach ensures you're debugging the correct node within the process.

 **Why Direct GDB Usage Can Be Tricky**